 a un niño de la mano cada una.

-a child by each hand,
+a child by the hand each one.

-Y solo yo me voy quedando,
+Y sólo yo me voy quedando

 And only I am left behind

-con la diestra, que hace por ambas manos,
+con la diestra que hace por ambas manos

-en alto, en busca de terciario brazo
+en alto en busca de terciario brazo

-que ha de pupilar, entre mi dónde y mi cuando,
+que ha de pupilar entre mi dónde y mi cuándo

-tutored me, between my where and when,
+that must tutor between my where and my when

-esta mayoria invalida de hombre.
+esta mayorÃÁa inválida de hombre.

-(Trilce, XVIII)
+(Trilce XVIII)

 Nómina de huesos

-Payroll of bones
+Payroll of Bones

-Se pedia a grandes voces:
+Se pedÃÁa a grandes voces:

-They demanded, shouting in mighty voices:
+They demanded shouting in mighty voices:

 --Que muestre las dos manos a la vez.